pic

 Most considerations for achieving high performance are related to the compilation process.
 In particular, Julia employs Just-In-Time Compilation (JIT), a term reflecting that compilation happens on the fly during the function call.

-On the contrary, if the compiler is unable to identify concrete types for some expressions, the compiler must generate generic code that accommodates multiple type possibilities.
-This forces Julia to defer decisions on methods to runtime, significantly degrading performance.
+On the contrary, if the compiler is unable to identify concrete types for some expressions, it must create generic code to accommodate multiple combinations of types.
+This forces Julia to perform type checks and conversions during runtime, significantly degrading performance.

 Remarks on Type Inference

-Below, we provide various remarks about type inference that are worth keeping in mind.
+Below, we provide various remarks about type inference that are worth keeping in mind for next sections.

-Notice that merely wrapping operations in a function doesn't guarantee that the compiler will identify concrete types.
-The following example presents a function call that's unable to do so.
+Merely wrapping code in a function doesn't guarantee that the compiler will identify concrete types for all operations.
+The following example illustrates this.

 x = [1, 2, "hello"] # Vector{Any}